zeisler/active_mocker/README.md

  ```
 ### Constants and Modules

 * Any locally defined modules will not be included or extended.
+It can be disabled by `ActiveMocker::Config.disable_modules_and_constants = true`

 ---------------
 ```ruby